Educational resource about Bluetooth technology and wireless connectivity

 Practical Applications for Connected Devices

 Beyond the basics, Bluetooth Security has practical applications in Connected Devices that might surprise you.
-From access control to game controllers, the technology continues to evolve.
+From sensor networks to keyboards, the technology continues to evolve.
 Here are some real-world uses:

 Professional settings: Implementing Bluetooth Security in Connected Devices environments

-Future possibilities: How Bluetooth 5.1 enables new Connected Devices applications
+Future possibilities: How LE Audio enables new Connected Devices applications

 Troubleshooting Bluetooth Security Issues